 If group recitation of the Pledge of Allegiance does occur, there should be absolutely no pressure for any student, teacher, or school administrator to participate.
 In fact, a statement should be read before the Pledge that it is just as patriotic not to participate in its recitation as it is to participate in it.

-No one should need fear that he will lose his job, or be passed over for promotion, or given undesirable work assignments because his employer learns that he does not believe in supernatural gods.
+No one should need to fear that he will lose a job, or be passed over for promotion, or given undesirable work assignments because the employer learns that he does not believe in supernatural gods.
 Discrimination in employment on the basis of religion was established by Title VII of the Civil Rights Act of 1964: